phyphox/experiment-collection/en/instructions/heartbeat/index.md

 ## Execution

 Select "Acceleration with g" from the phyphox main menu.
 Optionally, set a countdown by selecting "Timed Run" from the menu in the top right corner.
 A countdown of three seconds helps to avoid recording the touch when starting the measurement and the duration should be long enough to complete the measurement (for example 30s).
-Press the triangle to start the measurement while the phone is already on the participants chest.
+Press the triangle to start the measurement while the phone is already on the participant's chest.
 Either wait for the measurement to stop (if a countdown is used) or carefully stop the measurement while avoiding to introduce an additional signal from your touch.

 ## Data analysis